P.O. Box 2910

 1409 S. Lamar St., Suite 9

 Dallas, TX 75215

 (214) 565-5668 Fax

-Eric Johnson represents District 100, which includes parts of Mesquite and Dallas, in the Texas House of Representatives.
+Eric Johnson represents District 100, which includes parts of Dallas and Mesquite, in the Texas House of Representatives.
 He was first elected in a special election in April 2010.
-He was re-elected in November 2010 and again in November 2012.
-Today, he serves on four prominent committees: as Vice Chair of the House Committee on Natural Resources, as Vice Chair of the House Committee on General Investigating & Ethics, the House Committee on Elections, and the House Select Committee on Transparency in State Agency Operations.
-He also serves on the House and Senate Joint Oversight Committee on Higher Education, Governance, Excellence, and Transparency.
+He was re-elected in November 2010, again in November 2012, and once again in November 2014.
+Today, he serves on three prominent committees: he is Vice Chair of the House Committee on Economic and Small Business Development, a member of the House Committee on Homeland Security and Public Safety, and a member of the powerful House Calendars Committee.

-Representative Johnson serves as ex officio member of the Oak Cliff Chamber of Commerce and a board member of both the Dallas Arboretum and the West Dallas based Voice of Hope Ministry.
-On the national stage he serves on the Executive Committee of the National Black Caucus of State Legislators.
+Representative Johnson serves as an ex officio member of the Oak Cliff Chamber of Commerce and a board member of the Dallas Arboretum, the West Dallas-based Voice of Hope Ministry, and the Annette Caldwell Simmons School of Education and Human Development at SMU.

-Recently, Representative Johnson helped form the Young Texans Legislative Caucus (YTLC), to highlight and address the needs of younger Texans, particularly speaking to the state’s long-term investments in education, infrastructure, and the management of our natural resources.
-He has been elected to serve as chair during the current 83rd Legislative Session.
+During the 83rd Legislative Session, Representative Johnson helped found the Young Texans Legislative Caucus (YTLC), to highlight and address the needs of younger Texans, particularly speaking to the state’s long-term investments in education, infrastructure, and the management of our natural resources.
+He served as the first chair of the YTLC during the 83rd Legislative Session and continues to serve as chair for the 84th Legislative Session.

-Representative Johnson lives in Dallas with his wife, Nakita.
-They are members of the Skillman Avenue Church of Christ.
-In his free time, he enjoys reading, bonsai, blues and jazz guitar, sports, and spending time with Nakita and their two dogs, Nina and Bailey.last updated on 3/08/2013
+Representative Johnson lives in Dallas with his wife, Nakita, and son, William.
+They are members of the Skillman Church of Christ.
+In his free time, he enjoys reading, blues and jazz guitar, sports, and spending time with Nakita, William, and their dog Bailey.last updated on 06/05/2015